 Comfort brings safety

-The first reason is as well the most important in my opinion: whatever your organization is, whatever the level of optimization of your luggage, wherever you want to go, having your own scuba gear is one of the best ways to ensure your safety underwater.
+The first reason is as well the most important in my opinion: whatever your organisation is, whatever the level of optimisation of your luggage, wherever you want to go, having your own scuba gear is one of the best ways to ensure your safety underwater.

 My point is not to say that scuba diving is a dangerous activity but you still need to have in mind that just a little detail going wrong can sometimes get things very complicated underwater.